Pendekar-Naga/.github/profile/README.md

 With a voice-first interface, real-time AI chatbot, and transparent report tracking, SINGALAM bridges the gap between public service access and digital inclusivity, especially for the visually impaired in Malang City.

 ## 💡 Key Features
-🗣️ Voice-Guided Interface: Navigate every page with built-in voice instructions, designed for screen reader compatibility.
+🗣️ Voice-Guided Interface: Navigate every page with built-in voice instructions, designed for screen reader compatibility.<br>
-🤖 MalangBot – AI Chatbot: Instant responses to public service-related questions using RAG-based chatbot technology.
+🤖 MalangBot – AI Chatbot: Instant responses to public service-related questions using RAG-based chatbot technology.<br>
-📄 Inclusive Complaint Form: Submit reports using either speech or text input, accessible and efficient for all users.
+📄 Inclusive Complaint Form: Submit reports using either speech or text input, accessible and efficient for all users.<br>
-🔍 Complaint History Tracking: Keep users updated with real-time report status and responses from the authorities.
+🔍 Complaint History Tracking: Keep users updated with real-time report status and responses from the authorities.<br>
-♿ Accessibility-First Design: High color contrast, keyboard navigation, and screen reader support built-in.
+♿ Accessibility-First Design: High color contrast, keyboard navigation, and screen reader support built-in.<br>

 ## 🌐 Access Prototype
-Try our prototype here: bit.ly/PrototypeSINGALAM
+Try our prototype here: https://bit.ly/PrototypeSINGALAM

 ## Documentation
 We seperate our documentation into three part, which are Frontend Website, Backend Website and Machine Learning Backend.